MorpheusAIs/Docs/Guides/MOR Uniswap Testing Guide.md

 ## How to increase liquidity on Uniswap?
-Go to the Uniswap web app [pool page](https://app.uniswap.org/swap), select the position you want to Increase liquidity and click **"Increase liquidity"** button.
+Go to the Uniswap web app [pool page](https://app.uniswap.org/pool), select the position you want to increase liquidity and click **"Increase liquidity"** button.

 <img src="/Graphics/Docs%20Graphics/English/Uniswap%20Guide/increase%20liquidity.png" width=80% height=80%>